ericearl/nda-abcd-s3-downloader/README.md

 To use this downloader you must first have an NDA account and create a package containing the "DCAN Labs ABCD-BIDS MRI pipeline inputs and derivatives" collection from the [NDA website](https://ndar.nih.gov/):

-1. Navigate to the [NDA website](https://ndar.nih.gov/)and login to your account.
+1. Navigate to the [NDA website](https://ndar.nih.gov/) and login to your account.
 2. On the top navigation bar click "Get Data".
 3. On the side bar click "Data from Labs".
 4. Search for "DCAN Labs ABCD-BIDS Community Collection (ABCC)" in the Text Search.